-When you are too used to the same surroundings and routines, less awareness and presence is necessary.
-We can switch off and let our thoughts run in circles, because we don’t need to be as alert.
+When you are too used to the same surroundings and routines, less awareness and presence are necessary.
+We can switch off and let our thoughts run in circles because we don’t need to be as alert.

 Speaking of stimulation, this Harvard study also showed that positive social relationships have a rich positive influence on mental health.